Th3BlackHol3/LazyPusher/README.md

 2. Clone or download the LazyPusher script from the GitHub repository, This script will only work on The Repo You Want to Push on Git, Which is Previously Connected With Git Repo.

       #### $ git clone https://github.com/Th3BlackHol3/LazyPusher.git
+      #### Copy / Move LazyPusher.py to Your Local Repository, That will work from your local repo.
+If you have multiple repos then copy LazyPusher.py to all repos.

-3. Open a terminal or command prompt and navigate to the directory where the script is located.
+4. Open a terminal or command prompt and navigate to LazyPusher.py (where the script is located).

-4. Execute the script using the following command (Make Sure You are Running This Script on Your Local Repo You Want to Push):
+5. Execute the script using the following command (Make Sure You are Running This Script on Your Local Repo You Want to Push):

       #### $ sudo chmod +x LazyPusher.py

       #### $ python LazyPusher.py

-5. The script will prompt you with the following messages:
+6. The script will prompt you with the following messages:

       a.
 Enter the commit message: Provide the commit message for the initial commit.